World EventsIn Salem

 - The 13th Amendment to the US Constitution prohibits slavery.

-- Christian Mission, later renamed the Salvation Army, is founded in London
+- Christian Mission, later renamed the Salvation Army, is founded in London by William Booth who instituted the military structure it retains today.

 When You Visit: Boise Cascade site

 The site continues to be important for local industry and was most recently occupied by Boise Cascade.
 That business relocated and the property has been sold to local investors.
 It is now being redeveloped, with the first steps being the demolition of the existing buildings along Front and Commercial streets.
-One of the most interesting aspects of the project is proposed the "daylighting" of Pringle Creek.
+One of the most interesting aspects of the project is the "daylighting" of Pringle Creek.
 It will pass under the Commercial Street Bridge, as it does now, but will be open on the west side.
 With completion of the enterprise, pedestrians will be able to walk along the waterway for the length of its passage from Leffelle Street (south of Bush's Pasture Park) through Salem's downtown to the creek's entrance into the Willamette River.
 A self-guided walking tour slide show of Pringle Creek and its companion, Shelton Creek, is found on this website.

 - John H. Moores is mayor of Salem in 1865.